-Public Act 102-0662 directs the Agency to establish an Equity Accountability System consistent withthat includes the Minimum Equity Standard ("MES").
+Public Act 102-0662 directs the Agency to establish an Equity Accountability System that includes the Minimum Equity Standard ("MES").
 The MES requires all applications for renewable energy credit procurements to comply with specific minimum equity commitments.
-The Equity Accountability System ("EAS") took effect on June 1, 2023, the start of the 2023-202424 Program yearYear.
+The Equity Accountability System ("EAS") took effect on June 1, 2023, the start of the 2023-24 Program Year.
 The MES requires that starting June 1, 2023, 10% of the workforce on projects developed for the Program be made up of equity eligible persons, with an increase of this percentage to 30% by 2030.
 All participants in the Program must comply with the MES on an annual basis.
-For the 2024-4525 Program Year the MES requirement remains at 10%, meaning 10% of the workforce on projects developed for the Program be made up of equity eligible persons.
+For the 2024-25 Program Year the MES requirement remains at 10%, meaning 10% of the workforce on projects developed for the Program be made up of equity eligible persons.

-For the purposes of the MES, "participation" in the Program includes: $^{70}$
+For the purposes of the MES, "participation" in the Program includes:68

-- · Submitting projects to Illinois Shines. - Performing construction on any project intended on being submitted to Illinois Shines. - Conducting any sales or marketing activity for projects that have been or will be submitted to the Program. - Managing subscriptions for a Community Solar project that holds a Renewable Energy Credit (REC) contract (including projects approved prior to the passage of the Climate and Equitable Jobs Act [CEJA]). - Maintaining a project on a waitlist.
+- Submitting projects to Illinois Shines. - Performing construction on any project intended on being submitted to Illinois Shines. - Conducting any sales or marketing activity for projects that have been or will be submitted to the Program. - Managing subscriptions for a Community Solar project that holds a Renewable Energy Credit (REC) contract (including projects approved prior to the passage of the Climate and Equitable Jobs Act [CEJA]). - Maintaining a project on a waitlist. - Otherwise conducting business on a project seeking or that holds a REC contract.